MattMcAdams/mattmcadams.com/src/posts/2020/get-started-with-plausible.md

 Plausible also lets you [track which URLs are going to 404 pages](https://plausible.io/docs/error-pages-tracking-404).
 This is a little more involved, but still extremely straight forward.

-If you're using one of the cool new frameworks like Vue (Gridsome in my case), you may have to put the 404 page script in a module export or something.
+If you're using one of the cool new frameworks like Vue or React, you may have to put the 404 page script in a module export or something.
 Here's what that looks like:

 ```html
 <script>